 "For decades, the capacity of your local MLA has been reined in, while the power of parties has increased," says Huntington, first-term MLA for Delta South.
 "This week is Democracy Week in Canada, an excellent opportunity to reflect on the nature of good governance.

 Is good governance a slogan or is it the direct result of informed, accountable, and effective elected representatives?"

 Arthur Hadland, independent candidate for Peace River North, says improving democracy is the reason he hopes to join Simpson and Huntington as an independent in the legislature.

 "The current party system destroys the fundamental concept of democracy that is by, for and of the people."

-Hadland ran as an independent in the 2009 election, capturing 31 per cent of the vote.
+Hadland ran as an independent in the 2009 election.
 He intends to run again in 2013.